Samson and Goliath (cranes)

 Samson and Goliath are the twin shipbuilding gantry cranes at Queen's Island, Belfast, Northern Ireland.
 The cranes, which were named after the Biblical figures Samson and Goliath, dominate the Belfast skyline and are landmark structures.

 History

 The cranes are situated in the Harland and Wolff shipyard on the east side of Belfast Lough.
-They were made by the German engineering firm Krupp and transported to Belfast.
+They were made by the German engineering firm Krupp and the materials transported to Belfast.
 Goliath was erected in 1969 and Samson in 1974.
 Goliath stands 96 m tall, while Samson is a little taller at 106 m.

 Goliath sits further inland, closer to the city.
 The dry dock at the base of the cranes is the 11th largest in the world, measuring 556 × 93 m.

 Lifting capacity

 Each crane has a span of 140 m and can lift loads of up to 840 tonnes to a height of 70 m.
 Their combined lifting capacity of almost 1,700 tonnes is one of the largest in the world.
 Prior to commissioning, the cranes were tested up to 1,000 tonnes, which bent the gantry downwards by over 30 cm.